kawansoft/AceQL.Client/README.md

 The main server side JDBC data types for columns are supported:

-Boolean, Blob/Clob, Integer, Short, Double,Float, BigDecimal, Long, String, Date, Time, Timestamp, URL and Array.
+Boolean, Blob/Clob, Integer, Short, Double, Float, BigDecimal, Long, String, Date, Time, Timestamp, URL and Array.

 Note that the AceQL SDK does not allow you to specify data types to use; data types are implicitly chosen with the `AceQLParameter` values.